Tips for succeeding in CS 314

 5. the web page.
 Almost any handout you need can be had via the web page

-6. tutoring via the ACM and the UT learning center
+6. tutoring via the UT learning center

 19. Be organized.
 Maintain copies of slides, assignments, your code, old tests, the schedule, the syllabus, the class coding standards, in a binder or electronically on a device.